-- Access and log into the Erasmus+ OLS Platform
+- Access and log into the OLS Platform

 - Results of the Language Assessment

-Welcome to the Erasmus+ OLS language assessment user guide.
-In this document, you will discover how to log in, take the language assessment, and receive your results on the Erasmus+ OLS platform.
-This guide will help to ensure that your language assessment result reflects your language level in the language you are going to work or study in during your mobility period.
+Welcome to the OLS language assessment user guide.
+In this document, you will discover how to log in, take the language assessment, and receive your results on the OLS platform.
+This guide will help to ensure that your language assessment result reflects your language level in which you are going to work, or study in during your mobility period.

 If you can’t remember your password, click on the “Forgot your password?” link.

 Once you’ve logged in, you will be asked to edit your profile and complete it with your personal information.
 Fields marked with a red asterisk * are mandatory.

 If you would like to modify the password, complete the “New Password” field and then confirm it in the “New Password Confirmation” field.

 Before clicking on "Save these modifications", please read the 'Legal Notice' on data protection.
 You must accept the data protection and data privacy terms before saving your profile, otherwise you will be unable to proceed.